Javascript library

 AssetBalance.

-An AssetBalance contain information about an Asset the account own
+An AssetBalance contains information about an Asset the account owns

 (assetBalance.asset